yushengzh/Aipom/README.md

 # Aipom
-a basic C-class interpreter written in golang.
+Aipom is a basic C-class interpreter written in golang, which is also a kind of cute 🐵 in *Pokémon*.